AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

 - Instead of PEI (or to supplement your PEI), you can use adhesives like [:page_facing_up:Vision Miner Nano Polymer](https://smile.amazon.com/dp/B09JQWFVY3/ref=twister_B09JRGDWFT).
     - (Not sponsored) This stuff is excellent.
+        - Dilute it 1:1 to 3:1 isopropyl alcohol to adhesive - it will last longer and is much easier to spread.
+        - There is a $19 50ml bottle on Amazon but it's not always in stock.
+50ml goes a long way, especially if you dilute it.
         - It grips like crazy.
             - (Though sometimes it grips *too* much.
-It can pull chunks out of glass or pull texture off of beds if too much is used.)
+It can pull chunks out of glass or pull texture off of beds if too much is used.
+Less is more!)
-        - It doesn't leave sticky residue (it does leave some slight whitish coloring though, which can be cleaned)
+        - It doesn't leave sticky residue (it does leave some slight whitish coloring though, which can be easily cleaned with IPA)
-        - It's very thin and easy to spread with a brush.
         - It lasts a long time between applications.
         - It releases when cooled.

 ## Smooth PEI